 - Battery

 - RAM door

 - Top case with keyboard

 - Optical drive

+- Clutch block, left

+- Clutch block, right

 - Display module

 - Display bezel

 - Clutch cover

 - Spacers at bezel scoops

 - Bezel scoops

 - Inverter board

 - LCD panel assembly

 - 1. With the display rear housing on a soft cloth, note the position of the magnet pairs recessed in the top corners of the display rear housing. - 2.
 If the magnet pairs are tight in the slots, use a black stick or a jeweler's flatblade screwdriver to remove the magnet pairs from the display rear housing.